Wanderlust. All. Kinds. Of. Wanderlust!

 Thinking about giving the hike a crack?

-Here’s some detailed directions from the folks at walkni, but you’ll also find it pinpointed on Google maps below.
+Here are some detailed directions from the folks at walkni, but you’ll also find it pinpointed on Google maps below.

 Take the A4 Sligo Road from Enniskillen.
 Turn left onto the A32 Swanlinbar Road.
 Turn right onto the Marble Arch road.
 Turn left, still following the signs for the Marble Arch visitor centre.